02 May 2013

 My Consultancy–Asif J. Mir - Management Consultant–transforms organizations where people have the freedom to be creative, a place that brings out the best in everybody–an open, fair place where people have a sense that what they do matters.
 For details please visit www.asifjmir.com, and my Lectures.

-in Language and Communication Systems
+Language and Communication Systems

 Our lives are filled with language.
 We use it to describe the world around us, to negotiate our way through the complex situations and relationships of our lives.
 In addition, the way we use language defines us to the people around us.
 Language is not just a tool for communication but an intrinsic aspect of our identity.
 Every communication event is an act of identity.
 Even though language is so significant in our lives, and we quite easily make use of it hundreds of times every day, most people are not aware of the incredible complexity of all the systems that make up our communication system.